-1. Physical and Biological Science (8 credits) Complete one of the following course sequences appropriate to selected major:
+Complete one of the following course sequences appropriate to selected major:

-BIO 181 and BIO 182 OR CHM 151 and CHM 152 OR PHY141 and PHY 142 OR PHY150 and PHY151
+BIO 181 and BIO 182 OR CHM 151 and CHM 152 OR GLG 101 and GLG 102 OR PHY141 and PHY 142 OR PHY150 and PHY151

-- 2. Arts and Humanities (6 credits) Select and complete two courses from the approved list of General Education Courses-(under Area Studies- Arts and Humanities). - 3.
-Social and Behavioral Science (6 credits) Select and complete two courses from the approved list of General Education Courses-(under Area Studies-Social Science)
+2. Arts and Humanities (6 credits)

+Select and complete two courses from the approved list of General Education Courses-(under Area Studies- Arts and Humanities).

+Select and complete two courses from the approved list of General Education Courses-(under Area Studies-Social Science)